 It’s not a beautiful place, nor is it one fit for a huge crowd or a casual drink for someone not interested in gaming.
 But for those who are eager to go out with friends and play games for a few hours over a few bottled beers, it’s just about a perfect option.

-Again, it’s not necessarily possible to present a fully exhaustive list of these venues.
-But this list should give you a sense of the gaming bars in town, whether you’re in it for eSports, arcades, bingo, or board games.
+This list should give you a sense of the gaming bars in town, whether you’re in it for eSports, arcades, bingo, or board games.